poppinss/colors/README.md

 ## Why this package exists?
 There are already million color libraries in Node.js, so why are you creating another one, moron?.

 Wait.
-This is not a yet another colors library.
-Instead, this package is a wrapper over [kleur](https://www.npmjs.com/package/kleur) with a couple other implementations to make testing easier and work seamlessly with terminals/stdout streams that does not support colors.
+This is not yet another color library.
+Instead, this package is a wrapper over [kleur](https://www.npmjs.com/package/kleur) with a couple of other implementations to make testing easier and work seamlessly with terminals/stdout streams that do not support colors.

 ## Usage
 Install the package from the npm registry as follows.